jakobjpeters/Typstry.jl/docs/source/guides/the_julia_to_typst_interface.md

-# Interface
+# The Julia to Typst Interface

-This tutorial illustrates the Julia to Typst interface.
+This guide illustrates how to implement Typst formatting for custom types.

 ## Setup